 I was unusually productive at work today.
 I was finally able to untangle a mess that I've been struggling with since May.
 It felt so good to get it finished that I am treating myself to a guilt-free evening of ignoring the mountain of laundry and overflow of dishes that is threatening to bite me back.
 As Scarlet O'Hara says, "I'll worry about that tomorrow."

-Tonight, I'm puppy-sitti
+Tonight, I'm puppy-sitting.

-the other hand... not so happy about the arrangement.
+The cat, on the other hand... not so happy about the arrangement.

-out my cat: She's an only kitty.
+Here's the thing about my cat: She's an only kitty.
 I tried not to spoil her, but you know how it is with your only child.
 And cats are naturally somewhat spoiled anyway.
 So, she does have a bit of attitude....
 Oh, who am I kidding?
 She's full of attitude.
 She's a spoiled brat and really hates it when I bring other animals in the house.

 Tonight Esther pokes her head around the corner of the stairs to find me sitting on the floor with the puppy.
 Jade is happily chewing on a rope and I'm trying to get a good picture of her.
 Esther glares at me with accusation in her eyes, as if I'm a traitor of the worst kind.